Sets #

 Instances For

-{ f x y | (x : X) (y : Y) }
+{ f x y | (x : X) (y : Y) } is notation for the set of elements f x y constructed from the

-, equivalent to {z : Z | ∃ x y, f x y = z}
+binders x and y, equivalent to {z : Z | ∃ x y, f x y = z}.

-is a single identifier, it must be parenthesized to avoid ambiguity with {x | p x}
+If f x y is a single identifier, it must be parenthesized to avoid ambiguity with {x | p x};

-for instance, {(x) | (x : Nat) (y : Nat) (_hxy : x = y^2)}
+for instance, {(x) | (x : Nat) (y : Nat) (_hxy : x = y^2)}.

 Equations